Lantern Festival Full Guide: A Dazzling Celebration (2025 Updated)

 Yes, the lanterns used in the festival are biodegradable.
 They use rice paper and bamboo in their manufacturing, making them environmentally safe.

-The Lantern Festival will take place on February 24, 2024, the 15th day of the lunar year, marking the end of the Chinese Spring celebrations.
+The Lantern Festival will occur on February 12, 2025, the 15th day of the lunar year, marking the end of the Chinese Spring celebrations.

 Summary